Rimantas Stankevičius: Biography

 In 1966 he graduated from Chernigov Higher Aviation School.
 After that he served as a USSR pilot in Germany, Egypt, and Turkmenistan.
 In 1975 Stankevičius graduated from the Fedotov Test Pilot School and became a test pilot.
-He has accomplished spin testing of MiG-29.
+He accomplished spin testing of MiG-29.
 He flew 57 types of aircraft and had over 4000 hours of flying experience.
 In 1982 he was graded as a 1st class test-pilot.

 In 1979 he was assigned to the Buran programme.
 In February 1982 he passed all the required exams and became the first Lithuanian cosmonaut.
 After September 1984 he trained to fly the 11F35 (Buran, USSR space shuttle).
 Stankevičius accomplished 14 test-flights with Buran's counterpart BTS-02 aircraft and 6 taxi tests with Buran.
 He was both the pilot and the commander of the space shuttle.

-In 1990 Rimantas Stankevičius participated the Everett Air Show with a Su-27 fighter jet.
+In 1990 Rimantas Stankevičius participated in the Everett Air Show with a Su-27 fighter jet.
 Soon after his return home, he went to Italy to replace another USSR pilot in Salgareda Air Show.
 On 9 September, during a flight in the show in a Su-27, he started a loop in a lower altitude than he estimated and made an unintentional touchdown.
 He died in the crash.
 The crash resulted in only one fatality aside from the pilot.